Evertras/go-interface-examples/local-interfaces/README.md

 out because the implementation doesn't matter.
 You can imagine writing some actual database access code here.

 The `notifications` package handles sending notifications to users.
-Maybe an email or a push notification; again, then implementation doesn't matter here.
+Maybe it's an email or a push notification; again, the implementation doesn't matter here.
 Pretend the inner code does something cool.

 ### The "do business logic" packages